buley/personal/src/content/biases.md

 - **Leverage my strongest mental shortcuts for strategic advantage**
 - **Refine how I assess people and situations to make smarter decisions**

-My goal is not to be free of bias—that is impossible. **My goal is to be the master of my own mind, so no blind spot, emotional impulse, or flawed assumption ever controls me.**
+My goal is not to be free of bias--that is impossible. **My goal is to be the master of my own mind, so no blind spot, emotional impulse, or flawed assumption ever controls me.**